Michael Glenny: Academic

-Glenny was a lecturer in Russian language, literature and history at Birmingham University from 1972-75.
-Between 1975-77, he was a visiting lecturer at the Southern Illinois University where he collaborated with Herbert Marshall on the translation of Sergei Eisenstein's writings on drama theory.
-He worked at Bristol University from 1977–84.
+Glenny was a lecturer in Russian language, literature and history at Birmingham University from 1972 to 1975.
+Between 1975 and 1977, he was a visiting lecturer at the Southern Illinois University where he collaborated with Herbert Marshall on the translation of Sergei Eisenstein's writings on drama theory.
+He worked at Bristol University from 1977 to 1984.

 Literary

 Glenny began working as a part-time translator during his stint with Wedgwood.
-Via the publisher George Weidenfeld, his first published translations were from the German.
-However, translations from the Russian became the main focus of his life.
+Via the publisher George Weidenfeld, his first published translations were from German.
+However, translations from Russian became the main focus of his life.
 Indeed, his speciality was the discovery and transmission of contemporary Russian literature that was unavailable to an English readership.
-His landmark translation of Mikhail Bulgakov's The Master and Margarita in 1967 established his fame.
+His translation of Mikhail Bulgakov's The Master and Margarita in 1967 established his fame.
 He followed up with several other Bulgakov novels.

 Glenny made several trips to the Soviet Union in his search for significant works for translation.
 An early work by Alexander Solzhenitsyn The First Circle came out in translation in 1968 by Michael Guybon; it was later revealed that this was the pen name of a trio of translators: Glenny, Max Hayward and Manya Harari.
 His translation of Yuri Trifonov's The House on the Embankment was well received.

 He was instrumental in bringing to public attention the works of Russian émigré and exiled writers such as Georgy Vladimov, Zinovy Zinik, and Vasily Aksyonov.
 Glenny co-authored, with Norman Stone, an oral history of the experiences of Russian emigres, titled The Other Russia, for which he also conducted many of the interviews.
 One of his most monumental works was the translation of Boris Yeltsin's memoirs, 100,000 words of text, which he accomplished in two months in 1990.

 Significant among his interests was theatre.
 Following the Chernobyl disaster, Vladimir Gubaryev's play Sarcophagus came out in September 1986.
 Glenny obtained a copy of the script and translated it, and it was staged by the Royal Shakespeare Company at the Barbican Centre in 1987.
 Glenny's Five Plays from the Soviet Union came out in 1989.

 At the time of his death in Moscow in 1990, Glenny was researching the works of Soviet writers who had perished in the gulags, and was awaiting documents from the KGB.

-Personal life/death

-Glenny married Juliet Mary Crum in 1952 with whom he had a daughter and three sons (one of whom is Misha Glenny, a journalist, writer and broadcaster).
-The marriage ended in 1972.
-Glenny married Valery Forbes Hartley-Brewer in 1975.
+Death

 Glenny died on 1 August 1990 in Moscow after suffering a heart attack.
 He is interred at Paston, near North Walsham, Norfolk.